ph1-xyz/Phazerville-Wiki/DualTM.md

 ## Parameters:
 * Length - how many bits are looped in the registers
 * p=Probability (%) - when unlocked with the cursor or a gate input on TR2, how likely the current bit will be flipped
-* Scale - for pitch quantization
+* Scale / Root Note - for pitch quantization
 * Range - how many discrete notes, in scale degrees (only applies to pitches)
-* Output modes A: and B: - see below
+* Slew - smoothing parameter (hybrid linear/logarithmic function)
 * Input modes CV1 and CV2 - see below
-* Slew - smoothing parameter (hybrid linear/logarithmic function)
+* Output modes A: and B: - see below

 ## Output Modes
 Each output can be assigned to one of the following: